The Garden Grazer

 Instructions

 • Add all ingredients to a small high-speed blender.
-Blend for 20-30 seconds to combine.
+(I use a Nutribullet which works great.)
+Blend for 20-30 seconds until smooth and combined.

 Notes

-Storing: Store in a sealed jar or airtight container in the fridge.
-I find it keeps about 5-7 days.
-It will thicken more as it sits, so it's great made ahead of time.
+Storing: Store the dressing in a sealed jar or airtight container in the refrigerator.
+I find it keeps for about 5-7 days.
+It thickens more as it sits, so it's great made ahead of time.

 Nutrition Per Serving (Estimate)